pantheon-systems/terminus/README.md

 Here are steps to follow if you would like to contribute to Terminus:

 1. Fork the repository.
 2. Add your changes.
 Please add tests as necessary.
-You can check your syntax for coherence to our standards by running
+You can check your syntax for coherence to our standards by running:
   ```bash
   cd $HOME/terminus
   ./scripts/lint.sh